 The M&T term loan facility bears interest at a rate elected by the Operating Partnership based on term SOFR, Daily Simple SOFR, or the Base Rate (as defined below), and in each case plus a margin.
+A term SOFR or Daily Simple SOFR loan is also subject to a credit spread adjustment of 0.10%.
 The margin under each interest rate election depends on the Company's total leverage.
 The "Base Rate" is equal to the highest of: (a) the rate of interest in effect for such day as publicly announced from time to time by M&T Bank as its "prime rate" for such day, (b) the Federal Funds Rate for such day, plus 0.50%, (c) one month term SOFR for such day plus 100 basis points and (d) 1.00%.
-For the year ended December 31, 2022, the Operating Partnership has elected for the loan to bear interest at term SOFR plus margin.
+The Operating Partnership has elected for the loan to bear interest at term SOFR plus margin.
 If the Company or the Operating Partnership attains investment grade credit ratings from both S&P Global Ratings and Moody's Investor Service, Inc., the Operating Partnership may elect to have borrowings become subject to interest rates based on such credit ratings.
 The Company may, at any time, voluntarily prepay the M&T term loan facility in whole or in part without premium or penalty, provided certain conditions are met.